 Reason: As required by Section 92 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004.

-2. The development hereby permitted shall be carried out in accordance with the following approved plans: submitted alongside the application.
+2. The development hereby permitted shall be carried out within the identified red line of the SLFEZ and in accordance with the following technical reports: